oneaiguru/panewiki/docs/LinkIntegrity.md

 Checks:
 1) Link existence: every `[Text](target)` refers to a real peer file `target.md` in the same folder.
-2) Graph connectivity: from the start page (`ExecutionPlan`), all documents in the folder are reachable by following links.
+2) Graph connectivity: from the start page (`home`), all documents in the folder are reachable by following links.

 Folders:
 - `final/full/` — detailed reference set